 DOMINO: Discovery of Modules In Networks using Omic

-DOMINO is a network-based module discovery (NBMD) algorithm.
+DOMINO is an active module identification (AMI) algorithm.
 It recieves a gene network and nodes' activity scores as input and report sub-networks (modules) that are putatively biologically meaningful in the context of the activity data.

 In constrast, modules retrieved by DOMINO had high rate of empirically validated GO terms.